It’s really close to pumpkin time! Who doesn’t love scary Halloween decorations? Now is the perfect time to make a frightening Jack-O’-Lantern!

 Cut plenty of strips of newspaper to apply to the pumpkin shape.
 Using this Fiskars paper cutter, it made short work of this.
 This one is old.
 There are much better ones today.
 (We are an Amazon affiliate and may receive a small percentage of any sales through this link at no cost to you.
 Thanks for supporting our website!)

 Usually, I reserve some of the paper mache mixture before adding the drywall mud, and the Cellulose fiber insulation.
-This time, to make it even easier, I just used regular white school glue to glue the paper strips to the plastic bags.
+To make it even easier this time, I just used regular white school glue to glue the paper strips to the plastic bags.

 Use a crisscross pattern and overlap each.
 With a paintbrush or your hands, apply the glue, and glue at least 3 or more layers of newspaper strips over the entire pumpkin.
 The crisscross pattern helps make the base firmer.
 The firmer the base is, the more substantial the final product will be.